 - Paper bedding

 - Paper pellets

 Litters to avoid:

 - Softwood shavings, like pine (non-kiln-dried) or cedar

 Litter made of softwood shavings or chips, like pine or cedar, should be avoided.
 These materials are thought to be linked to liver damage in bunnies who use them.

-Play tunnels are an excellent addition to a cage.
+Play tunnels are an excellent addition to your rabbit’s enclosure.
 They provide a way to expend physical energy, but they also allow rabbits to give in to their natural burrowing urges.